chinapedia/wikipedia.abstract.en/Page/Time.md

 Relativistic time versus Newtonian time

-Lorentz_transform_of_world_line.gif of a rapidly accelerating observer in a relativistic universe.
+of a rapidly accelerating observer in a relativistic universe.
 The events ("dots") that pass the two diagonal lines in the bottom half of the image (the past light cone of the observer in the origin) are the events visible to the observer.]]

 The animations visualise the different treatments of time in the Newtonian and the relativistic descriptions.
 At the heart of these differences are the Galilean and Lorentz transformations applicable in the Newtonian and relativistic theories, respectively.